A Guide to Growing Artichoke Plant

 Fertilizer

-Prioritize nitrogen-rich fertilizer, applying 2 teaspoons of a 21-0-0 formula per plant every 4 weeks, beginning 4 weeks post-transplanting.
+Prioritize nitrogen-rich fertilizer by applying 2 teaspoons of a 21-0-0 formula per plant every 4 weeks, beginning 4 weeks post-transplanting.

 Read more

-Apply fertilizer every 4-6 weeks during the growing season.
-Place the fertilizer beside each plant and irrigate into the soil to ensure sustained and robust growth.
+You need to apply fertilizer every 4-6 weeks during the growing season, then place the fertilizer beside each plant and irrigate into the soil to ensure robust growth.

 Read more